DataDog/datadog-api-client-go/TESTING.md

 talking to the API.
 We also store the test time to be able to freeze.

 You can control the behavior with the `RECORD` environment variable:
- - `RECORD=false`, the default value, means replaying HTTP requests from recording.
+ - `RECORD=false`, the default value, means replaying HTTP requests from recordings.
  - `RECORD=true` creates or updates recordings.
 This will need valid credentials in `DD_TEST_CLIENT_API_KEY` and `DD_TEST_CLIENT_APP_KEY`.
  - `RECORD=none` ignores recordings.
-This will also runs tests that we call `integration-only`, ie tests that we don't record for security reasons.
+This will also runs tests that we call `integration-only`, i.e. tests that we don't record for security reasons.
 It also needs valid credentials.

 Cassettes and freeze files are stored in `tests/api/$VERSION/datadog/cassettes/`, with one file per tests.